ironhack-labs/lab-ajax-crud-characters/README.md

 }
 ```

-Then run the following code on the terminal to make our API start working:
+Then run the following code on the terminal to start our API:

 ```bash
 $ json-server --watch db.json --port 8000